Princess Leonore, Duchess of Gotland is Christened

 Princess Leonore’s godparents were Crown Princess Victoria, Ms Louise Gottlieb (a friend of Madeleine), Mr Patrick Sommerlath (a relative of Silvia), Ms Tatjana d’Abo (Christopher’s sister), Count Ernst Abensperg und Traun (Christopher’s brother-in-law) and Miss Alice Bamford (a childhood friend of Christopher).Filed under Swedish Royals

-Tagged Christening, Christopher O'Neill, Princess Leonore, Princess Madeleine.
+Tagged Christening, Christopher O'Neill, Princess Leonore of Sweden, Princess Madeleine of Sweden.